PrBart/PrBart.github.io/markdown-source/cv.default.en.md

 - Managed a small development team, including task setting and planning.
 - Conducted code reviews.

+As a result of my work, thousands of businesses have been able to obtain insurance.

 ### [Quantum Art](https://quantumart.ru)

 **Front-End Developer** (*Nov 2019 – Apr 2021*)

 Quantum Art is an outsourcing development company.
-I worked on a variety of projects, including banking web clients and IoT applications.

 - Developed front-end applications using **AngularJS**, **React-Redux,** and **React-MobX**.
 - Collaborated with diverse teams.
 - Conducted code reviews.

+General Frontend development, many projects were released:
+I was working on a multiple project that was related to IoT, online banking, payment gateways and many more.
+I made it possible to fellow Moscow residents to top up a city transport card(~130000 daily uses) on the city portal.

 ### [Intellect Laboratory](https://intellaboratory.com/)